Companies (2nd Amendment) Act 2017

-The Companies (Amendment) Act of 2017 modifies the Companies Act of 2013, realigning sections to improve corporate governance and convenience of doing business in India while maintaining compliance and investor protection.
+The Companies (Amendment) Act of 2017 is a law in India that modifies the Companies Act, 2013, realigning sections to improve corporate governance and convenience of doing business in India while maintaining compliance and investor protection.

-The introduction of the Companies Act 2013 (2013 Act), which replaced the previous Companies Act 1956, was one of the most important legal reforms in recent years (1956 Act).
-Though the 2013 Act was a start in the right way by introducing important improvements in areas like disclosures, investor protection, corporate governance, and so on, there were several instances of conflict and overreach within the legislation that made implementation challenges.
+The introduction of the Companies Act, 2013, which replaced the previous Companies Act, 1956, was one of the most important legal reforms in recent years (1956 Act).
+Though the 2013 act was a start in the right way by introducing important improvements in areas like disclosures, investor protection, corporate governance, and so on, there were several instances of conflict and overreach within the legislation that made implementation challenges.
 In reality, more than 100 revisions to the 2013 Act have been made since its enactment.

 As a result, in June 2015, the Companies Law Committee (CLC) was formed to present suggestions to remedy concerns resulting from the implementation of the 2013 Act.
 Based on the recommendations in the CLC report, the government tabled the Companies (Amendment) Bill, 2016 (Bill) in the Lok Sabha on March 16, 2016, which was passed by the Lok Sabha on July 27, 2017, and by the Rajya Sabha on December 19, 2017.